WHAT IS IN THIS LEAFLET

 - if you are bleeding excessively or at an increased risk of bleeding

 - if you have liver disease which leads to an increased risk of bleeding

-- if you have severely reduced kidney function.
+- if you have end stage kidney disease or if you are undergoing dialysis (a procedure used to remove waste products from the blood).
 Your doctor will know how to determine your kidney function.

 - If you are taking medicines for fungal infections e.g. ketoconazole, or itraconazole, voriconazole, or posaconazole, unless they are only applied to the skin

 - if you are taking anti-viral medicines for HIV/AIDS e.g. ritonavir